In some specific cases, you may not need to be processed by Nativ.

 - Fill out the questionnaire in Russian and mail it with the pre-addressed envelope.

-- After approximately 3-4 weeks, you will be contacted by Nativ to schedule an interview.
+- You will then be contacted by Nativ to schedule an interview.

-- Once you have had your interview, please inform your NBN Aliyah advisor so our Guided team can continue your Aliyah process.
+- Once you have had your interview, please inform your NBN Aliyah advisor so our team can continue assisting with your Aliyah process.

-- Your Aliyah meeting will be scheduled once NBN has confirmed with Nativ and Misrad Hapnim that you have been approved for Aliyah.
+- Your meeting with Misrad Hapnim to complete your Aliyah will be scheduled once NBN has confirmed with Nativ and Misrad Hapnim that you have been approved for Aliyah.